indianautistics/website-indian-autistics/_posts/2022-01-01-my-particular-position-on-the-spectrum.md

 * Because I can't deal with spur of the moment things, I pre-plan every detail in advance so I don't have to deal with new things on the go.
 Will be highly organized with dedicated prep time to organize.
 Will be an un-cordinated mess without it.

 All these things vary from person to person and autistic people might have conflicting sensory needs.
 Always be sure to ask the person what they _need_ and _believe it_.

+Are you an autistic person for whom the categories above matter in some way?
+I'd love to hear what you experience in:

+Language
+Sensory, Sight, Hearing, Touch, Taste, Proprioception
+Emotion
+and Executive function

+Just write up what you feel about these either in your notepad or in the webpage for the [contributing editor](https://www.indianautistics.com/editor.html) which will save what you write and make it easy to email to me!
+I'll feature your work with credit or anonymously as you desire.

+I'm eager to hear from more of us autistics.